-Before installing the tub, add the new drain shoe while it's still easy to get at (Figure B, p.
-94).
-Lay a thick ring of clear silicone caulk under the rim, and screw it together following the tub manufacturer's instructions.
+Before installing the tub, add the new drain shoe while it’s still easy to get at (Figure B).
+Lay a thick ring of clear silicone caulk under the rim, and screw it together following the tub manufacturer’s instructions.

-Then install the tub and anchor it to the wall studs as recommended by the tub manufacturer.
-Our tub used special attachment clips, which we fastened with roofing nails driven just above the flange (Photo 8).
+Then install the bathtub and anchor it to the wall studs as recommended by the manufacturer.
+Our bathtub used special attachment clips, which we fastened with roofing nails driven just above the flange (Photo 8).